ddc-java-14/vaccination-pocket-keeper/docs/index.md

 ## Summary

-My project is a goal tracker application.
-The application will keep track of user-defined goals.
-It will use the SMCRT methodology and allow users to define sub-goals as well.
-It will also allow users to prioritize goals and sub-goals.
+My project is a digital vaccination record keeper.
+The application will keep track yearly and lifetime vaccination dates and shots.

 ## Intended users

-* People who like to create goals for New Years
+* People who want to have a digital copy of thier vaccination history

-    > As someone who enjoys creating yearly goals for New Years, I want to a digital list and organization of my goals so that I can keep track of them, check their progress, and achieve them.
+    > As someone who wants a digital copy of my vaccination history, I want to record and keep important vaccinations and received dates, so that I can reference them when needed and share with doctors, schools, and public transportation systems.

-* People who like to create yearly, monthly, weekly, and/or daily goals, including financial, personal, professional, lifetime achievements/bucket list, spiritual, social, recreational, and physical
+* People who need to keep track of when their last COVID-19 or flu shots were.

-    > As someone who enjoys creating yearly, monthly, weekly, and/or daily goals for my financial, personal, professional, lifetime achievements/bucket list, spiritual, social, recreational, and physical needs, I want to a digital list and organization of my goals so that I can keep track of them, check their progress, and achieve them.
+    > As someone who needs to keep track of when my last COVID-19 vaccination or flu shots were, I want to store my vaccintion history and received dates on my phone, so that I can share them with doctors, schools, and public transportation system, as appropriate.

-**Notes:**

-*Goals can include financial, personal, professional, bucket list, spiritual, social, recreational, physical, etc.*

-*Goals can include yearly, monthly, weekly, daily, lifetime achievements, etc.*

 ## Functionality

-* Create goals
+* Create vaccination entry
-* List goals
+* List vaccination entry
-* Update goals
+* Update vaccination entry
-* Delete goals
+* Delete vaccination entry
-* Organize goals
+* Organize vaccination shots
-* Track goal achievement
+* Track vaccination due dates

 ## Persistent data

-* Goal and all pertinent metadata surrounding the goal
-* Status of the goal
+* Vaccinations
+* Dates vaccinations were received

 ## Device/external services

-* SMS messaging or email messaging for reminders for the goals
+* None

 ## Stretch goals/possible enhancements

-* User accountability by inviting friends for the goals
+* Track when vaccinations are due (for example, tetanus and COVID-19 shots) and send friendly reminders to the user.